Reawakening knowledge: Anticipatory recovery from catastrophic interference via structured training: Data and Experiment Setup

 \section{Data and Experiment Setup}

-In this section we describe the models, datasets, and training setups that we use in the subsequent LLM experiments.
-Additional details are presented in Appendix \ref{sec:additional_setup}.
+In this section, we describe the models, datasets, and training setups that we use in the subsequent experiments.
+Additional details are presented in Appendix~\ref{sec:additional_setup}.

-\paragraph{Models.} We use Pythia \citep{biderman2023pythia}, a suite of decoder-only autoregressive language models pre-trained on the Pile dataset \citep{gao2020pile, biderman2022datasheet}.
-The Pythia suite has 8 models of different sizes.
-For our purposes, we use the five medium-sized models from 160M to 2.8B parameters.
-We use the fully pre-trained model (at 143K training steps) as well as the untrained initializations to study the effect of pre-training.
+\paragraph{Models.} For the LLM experiments, we use Pythia~\citep{biderman2023pythia}, a suite of decoder-only autoregressive language models pre-trained on the Pile dataset~\citep{gao2020pile, biderman2022datasheet}.
+We use pre-trained Pythia models ranging from 160M to 2.8B parameters.
+For the vision experiments, we use pre-trained Image GPT~\citep{chen2020generative} models for causal image modeling and pre-trained vision transformer (ViT)~\citep{dosovitskiy2020image} and VGG-19~\citep{simonyan2014very} models for image classification.

-\paragraph{Datasets.} We use the CNN/Daily Mail news dataset \citep{nallapati2016abstractive}.
-The dataset is originally designed for text summarization; we re-purpose it for causal language modeling by discarding the summaries and only using the articles as training data.
+\paragraph{Datasets.} For the LLM experiments, we use the CNN/Daily Mail news dataset~\citep{nallapati2016abstractive}.
+We repurpose it for causal language modeling by discarding the summaries and only using the articles.
 Importantly, the CNN/Daily Mail dataset is not part of the Pile dataset and hence it is a new domain for the Pythia pre-trained models.
 We use the same documents for both training and evaluation.
 Our goal here is not to determine whether a trained model generalizes to new documents, but rather to study the memory for a particular document as a function of position within the training history.
+For the vision experiments, we use images sampled from CIFAR-10~\citep{krizhevsky2009learning} and ImageNet~\citep{deng2009imagenet}.